IOM Azerbaijan awards certificates to young people who completed vocational training in the region | News.az

 IOM Azerbaijan awards certificates to young people who completed vocational training in the region

-On 24 September 2019, IOM Azerbaijan held a certificate presentation ceremony in Zagatala.
-Certificates were presented to 37 participants who successfully completed the vocational skills training.
+The next certification ceremony took place in Lankaran on 27 September, where 37 participants, who completed the vocational skills training, were awarded the certificates.

-The training sessions were offered in two modules - one on Tax and Accounting, the other one on European Computer Driving License (ECDL), implemented during Jun-September in Guba, Zagatala, and Lankaran cities, the IOM Azerbaijan's press service told News.Az.
+The training sessions were offered in two modules - one on Tax and Accounting, the other one on European Computer Driving License (ECDL), implemented in Guba, Zagatala, and Lankaran cities.

-IOM staff members and representatives of local authorities were present at the ceremony and awarded the certificates to the successful participants.

-The vocational skills training was organized in the framework of the "Public Action for Resilience" (PAR) Activity funded by USAID and implemented by IOM - The UN Migration Agency.
+The vocational skills training has been organized during June-September 2019 in the framework of the "Public Action for Resilience" (PAR) Activity funded by USAID/Azerbaijan and implemented by IOM - The UN Migration Agency.

 News.Az